swarkn/LIShelpers/README.md

 * [gTTS] - Create an mp3 file from spoken text via the Google TTS (Text-to-Speech) API
 * [python-vlc] - a complete coverage of the libvlc API for Python
 * [VLC Mulitmedia Player] - is a free and open source mulitmedia player
+* [pydub] - Manipulate audio with a simple and easy high level interface
+* [ffmpeg] - FFmpeg is the leading multimedia framework, able to decode, encode, transcode, mux, demux, stream, filter and play pretty much anything that humans and machines have created

 And of course the LIShelpers package itself is open source with a [public repository][github project] on GitHub.